Welcome to our class page. Please check regularly to find out all about our exciting learning.

 Democracy- The Great Debate- Should it be chip day every day?

 Two wonderful panel members listened to each side of the debate and came to the conclusion that it shouldn’t be chip day every day as we need a balanced healthy diet, despite some interesting views from the ‘for chips’ group.

-Today, we learned all about what the roman’s ate by eating their food, what the romans’ pottery was like by creating our own clay pot, all about roman numerals, cracking codes and creating our own roman clock and finally we found out about different dates during the Roman invasion.
+Today, we learned all about what the Roman’s ate by tasting food, what the Romans’ pottery was like by creating our own clay pot, all about Roman numerals, cracking codes and creating our own roman clock and finally we found out about different dates during the Roman invasion.

 Showing Compassion for the Environment